Prime groupoid graded rings with applications to partial skew groupoid rings: Applications to partial skew groupoid rings

 (iv)$\Rightarrow$(iii) Suppose that (iv) holds.
 Let $e \in G_0'$ be as in (iv) and let $a_g\delta_g$, with $g \in G$, be a nonzero element.
 By assumption, there is some $k \in G$ such that $r(k)=e$ and $A_k\delta_ka_g\delta_g$ is nonzero.
 Note that $A_k\delta_ka_g\delta_g= \sigma_k(A_{k^{-1}}a_g)\delta_{kg}.$ Therefore, $A_{k^{-1}}a_g \neq\{0\}.$ \end{proof}

 \begin{obs} In general, statements (i) and (ii) in Lemma~\ref{P2-lema:g.type-cond-support-hub} are stronger than statements (iii) and (iv).
 This is shown by the following example. \end{obs}

 \begin{example} We will construct a partial action of a groupoid on a ring, which is not of group-type, and such that the corresponding partial skew groupoid ring is prime.
-Let $G:=\{e,f,g,g^{-1}\}$ be a groupoid such that $G_0=\{e,f\},$ $s(g)=f$ and $r(g)=e$ as follows:
+Let $G:=\{e,f,g,g^{-1}\}$ be a groupoid with $G_0=\{e,f\},$ $s(g)=f$ and $r(g)=e$ as follows:

-Let $A:= \mathbb{Z}\oplus\mathbb{Z}$, and define the partial action $\sigma:=(A_g,\sigma_g)_{g \in G}$ of $G$ on $A,$ by \begin{itemize} \item $A_e:=\mathbb{Z}\oplus \{0\}$ and $A_f:=\{0\} \oplus \mathbb{Z};$ \item $A_g:=2\mathbb{Z}\oplus \{0\}$ and $A_{g^{-1}}:=\{0\}\oplus 2 \mathbb{Z};$ \item $\sigma_e:=\id_{\mathbb{Z}\oplus \{0\}}$ and $\sigma_f:=\id_{\{0\}\oplus \mathbb{Z}};$ \item $\sigma_g (0,x) := (x-2,0)$ and $\sigma_{g^{-1}}(x,0) := (0,x+2).$ \end{itemize} Notice that $A_e\rtimes_{\sigma^e} G_e^e= A_e\delta_e \cong \mathbb{Z}$ and $A_f\rtimes_{\sigma^f} G_f^f= A_f\delta_f \cong \mathbb{Z}$ are prime rings.
+Let $A:= \mathbb{Z}\oplus\mathbb{Z}$, and define the partial action $\sigma:=(A_g,\sigma_g)_{g \in G}$ of $G$ on $A,$ by \begin{itemize} \item $A_e:=\mathbb{Z}\oplus \{0\}$ and $A_f:=\{0\} \oplus \mathbb{Z};$ \item $A_g:=2\mathbb{Z}\oplus \{0\}$ and $A_{g^{-1}}:=\{0\}\oplus 2 \mathbb{Z};$ \item $\sigma_e:=\id_{\mathbb{Z}\oplus \{0\}}$ and $\sigma_f:=\id_{\{0\}\oplus \mathbb{Z}};$ \item $\sigma_g (0,x) := (x-2,0)$ and $\sigma_{g^{-1}}(x,0) := (0,x+2).$ \end{itemize} Notice that $A_e\rtimes_{\sigma^e} G_e^e \cong \mathbb{Z}$ and $A_f\rtimes_{\sigma^f} G_f^f \cong \mathbb{Z}$ are prime rings.
 Moreover, $G=G'$ and $G$ is connected.